Laboratory Diagnostics

 8 a.m. - 2 p.m.

-In some cases, only the diagnostic objective (e.g. Serology: Echinococcosis) can be specified on the request/referral form, rather than individual test parameters.
+Regarding the list of services, please note that in some cases, only the diagnostic objective (e.g. Serology: Echinococcosis) can be specified on the request form, rather than individual test parameters.
 Diagnostic algorithms—such as the use of different test systems and the sequential application of tests for confirmation or further differentiation—ensure the highest possible sensitivity and specificity of the result.

 Some of the offered tests are performed using internally validated methods (non-CE marked tests).